Microsoft/azure-docs.pt-pt/articles/machine-learning/studio/deploy-consume-web-service-guide.md

 ---
-title: Implantação e consumo
+title: Deployment and consumption
 titleSuffix: ML Studio (classic) - Azure
-description: Você pode usar Azure Machine Learning Studio (clássico) para implantar fluxos de trabalho e modelos do Machine Learning como serviços Web.
-Esses serviços Web podem ser usados para chamar os modelos de aprendizado de máquina de aplicativos pela Internet para fazer previsões em tempo real ou em modo de lote.
+description: You can use Azure Machine Learning Studio (classic) to deploy machine learning workflows and models as web services.
+These web services can then be used to call the machine learning models from applications over the internet to do predictions in real time or in batch mode.
 services: machine-learning
 ms.service: machine-learning
 ms.subservice: studio